jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/_deriveweightfrom.md

 ```

 * Arguments:
-  * `_baseFundingCycle` is The [`JBFundingCycle`](../../../data-structures/jbfundingcycle.md) to make the calculation for.
+  * `_baseFundingCycle` is The [`JBFundingCycle`](../../../data-structures/jbfundingcycle.md) to base the calculation on.
-  * `_start` is a time that the cycle having a weight derived for starts.
+  * `_start` is the start time of the funding cycle to derive a number for.
 * The view function is private to this contract.
 * The function does not alter state on the blockchain.
-* The function returns a weight with 18 decimal places.
+* The function returns the derived weight, as a fixed point number with 18 decimals.

 #### Body

 1. If the base funding cycle has no duration, the derived weight should be calculated from it no matter how much time has passed since it was active.
-The `discountRate` property in a [`JBFundingCycle`](../../../data-structures/jbfundingcycle.md)is out of 10000.
-Discount rates represent a number between 0-100%, with 0.01% fidelity, so the calculation must be made out of 10000.
+The discount rate property in a [`JBFundingCycle`](../../../data-structures/jbfundingcycle.md) is out of `JBConstants.MAX_DISCOUNT_RATE`(../../../libraries/jbconstants.md).

     ```solidity
     // A subsequent cycle to one with a duration of 0 should have the next possible weight.